-I love Christmas.
-It’s absolutely magical, especially when you have children to share it with.
-This year the excitement seems to have reached fever pitch in our house, with a two year old toddler that is deliriously excited by all things Christmas.
+I love Christmas, it’s magical.
+Especially when you have little ones to share it with.
+This year the excitement has reached fever pitch in our house, with a two year old toddler that is deliriously excited by all things Christmas.

 I have pretty much been walking around in a haze of excitement for the last month, daydreaming about those magical Christmas moments.
-You know the ones, putting up the Christmas tree, decorating the house, opening advent calendars, getting up early on Christmas Day to open Christmas presents, sitting down to the tastiest christmas dinner and most perfectly dressed table you’ve ever had.
-But as the little lady had a tantrum on the very first day of December over only being able to open one of the 24 doors on her advent calendar, I suddenly remembered what the reality of Christmas with young children actually looks like.
+You know the ones.
+Putting up the Christmas tree.
+Decorating the house.
+Opening advent calendars.
+Getting up early on Christmas Day to open Christmas presents.
+Sitting down to the tastiest Christmas dinner and most perfectly dressed table you’ve ever seen.

-So I thought it sensible to remind myself and any other parents out there like me that may have been lulled into a false sense of reality by their perfect Christmas tv advert daydreams.
-Because it’s totally normal and ok if this is what your Christmas actually looks like.
+So for any other parents that may have been lulled into a false sense of reality by the perfect Christmas TV advert, it’s totally normal and ok if this is what your Christmas actually looks like.

-- You find yourself rather bored by unwrapping all the gifts you wrapped yourself for your little one, as well as what feels like a million other gifts from very generous friends and family.
+4. You find yourself rather bored unwrapping all the gifts you wrapped yourself for your little one, as well as what feels like a million other gifts from generous friends and family.

-- You get fed up by constantly having to either 1; unbox toys, 2; assemble toys, 3;install batteries or 4; a combination or all three.
+5. You get fed up by constantly having to either; unbox toys, assemble toys, install batteries or worse, a combination of all three.

-- You end up cooking a massive Christmas lunch for three that your little one won’t be able to eat much of and one that you won’t feel like eating much of yourself after six hours of preparation and cooking.
+6. You end up cooking a massive Christmas lunch that your little one won’t be able to eat much of and that you don’t feel like eating much of yourself after six hours of preparation and cooking.

-- A lot of your time is spent trying to find somewhere to stash all the new toys and clothes.
+8. A lot of your time afterwards is spent trying to find somewhere to stash all the new toys and clothes.

-- Youre absolutely exhausted and ready to call it a night by 9pm on Christmas day
+9. You’re absolutely exhausted and ready to call it a night by 9 pm on Christmas day